karunapallavi/rivianmfg/README.md

   ]
 }

-### User credentials that are copied in Dockerfile - used only to assumeRole (karuna)
+### User credentials that are copied in Dockerfile - used only to assumeRole

 {
     "Version": "2012-10-17",